 such cases are explained below.
 What are the effects?
 Voluntary over-breathing in

-asthmatics causes the asthma attack, in people with hypertension –
+asthmatics causes an asthma attack, in people with hypertension –

 of some medical studies regarding different

-health conditions, number of patients investigated, and the percentage of
+health conditions, a number of patients investigated, and the percentage of

 patients who reproduced their specific health problem: